matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 align with the actual workload patterns.

-15. NEW SECTION - SECURITY
+NEW SECTION - SECURITY.

 1) What are Kubernetes Namespaces and How Do They Relate to Security?
 Answer: Kubernetes namespaces are a way to divide cluster resources between multiple users.
 From a security perspective, they provide a logical separation of cluster resources, allowing for the implementation of policies, limits, and permissions on a per-namespace basis.
 This helps in creating a multi-tenant environment with controlled access to resources.

-2) Explain Role-Based Access Control (RBAC) in Kubernetes.
+2) Explain Role-Based Access Control (RBAC) in Kubernetes?
 Answer: RBAC in Kubernetes is a method of regulating access to resources based on the roles of individual users within an organization.
 It allows administrators to define roles with specific permissions (like read, write, delete) and bind these roles to users, groups, or service accounts.
 RBAC ensures that users have access only to the resources they need,